Everett Public Schools (Washington)

 Everett Public Schools, officially Everett School District No. 2, is the main public school district for the city of Everett, Washington.
 In addition to covering most of Everett, the district also serves the city of Mill Creek along with some unincorporated areas of Snohomish County.
 The district has twenty-seven schools and had an enrollment of 20,948 students during the 2019–20 school year.
 The current superintendent is Dr. Ian B. Saltzman.

 The school district contracts with Durham School Services for most school bus operations; it operates a small fleet for its special education programs.

+Boundary

+The school district boundaries include most of Everett and virtually all of Mill Creek.
+It also comprises portions of unincorporated Snohomish County, including the areas of Eastmont, Martha Lake, Mill Creek East, and Silver Firs.

 Schools

 Here is a list of the schools in the Everett School District.